Telangana NRI among others conferred Parvasi Samman Award

 Bahrain based Babu Rajan, who was involved in construction of 25-kilometer-long King Fahad Causeway that connects Saudi Arabia and Bahrain is only Indian member in the US based international Accreditation Service, that accredits calibration and testing laboratories worldwide.

-Qatar NRI, Dr. Mohan Thomas Pakalomattom, is the first ENT (Ear, Nose, and Throat)-specialist in the country.
-He is a popular community leader holding some key positions and also as a patron of several socio-cultural associations.
+Qatar NRI, Dr. Mohan Thomas Pakalomattom, is a first ENT (Ear, Nose and Throat)-specialist in the country.
+He is a popular community leader holding some key positions and also as patron of several socio-cultural associations.
 Chairing the church construction committee, he is also seen to be instrumental in securing the land grant and the permission to build the Indian Church in Qatar.